 Sihanoukville, Cambodia © sarahjadeonline

 While this beach town isn't nearly as famous as those found along Thailand's pristine coast, it does make a great tourist getaway.
-Sihanoukville is the country's only deep water port, making much of the town industrial and unattractive to tourists, but Sihanoukville is surrounded on three sides by the Bay of Thailand and there are several secluded tourist beaches with all the requisite trappings: dishevelled beach bars, guesthouses and smiling hawkers.
+Sihanoukville is the country's only deep water port, making much of the town industrial and unattractive to tourists.
+But the coastal city is surrounded on three sides by the Bay of Thailand and there are several secluded tourist beaches with all the requisite trappings: dishevelled beach bars, guesthouses, and smiling hawkers.
 As there isn't much to do in town, it is worth the extra money to stay in the quaint beachside accommodation.

 Address: 115 miles (185km) southwest of Phnom Penh